jlemus1367/stock-analysis/README.md

 <img src = "resources/Original_2018.png" width = 200> vs <img src = "resources/VBA_Challenge_2018.png" width = 200>

-### VBA Script Analysis
+### Original Script Analysis

 When comparing the processing times, the refactored script ran immensely quicker than the original script.
 The main difference between each script was the different implementation of arrays and nested loops.
 The original script only used one array to store the various stock tickers and used a nested for-loop.
 The nested loop's outer loop ran through each ticker and output the data for each ticker, while the inner loop used each ticker to produce the output data with conditional statements.
-The following code block displays the original scripts for-loop initialization:
+The following code block displays the original script's for-loop initialization:

 '''

     '4) Loop through tickers